beaconsproject/disturbance_explorer/docs/overview.md

 4. **Effects on hydrology**:
   - view a map of streams, rivers, and lakes
   - view a table showing length and areas of streams, rivers, and lakes
-  - explore the proportion of streams, rivers, and lakes are within a user-defined distance of anthropogenic disturbances?
+  - explore the proportion of streams, rivers, and lakes are within a user-defined distance of anthropogenic disturbances

 ## Input data